About Man of the House

 For that reason, among others, it became a desire of ours to unapologetically contend for and explain a beautiful, comprehensive vision for true masculinity and femininity as God has revealed them to us in Scripture, in His creation, and in our hearts.

 While issues related to this “thick” complementarity (as we might call it) pertain to both men and women, the aim of our podcast is to address men in particular, though many issues necessitate that we talk about both sexes more broadly.

 We hope that sons, brothers, husbands, and fathers who listen to our show would submit to God by using their God-given masculinity and strength for the good of those around them.

-Logan has worked in the financial services industry since graduating from the University of Nebraska-Lincoln in 2014.
+Logan has worked in the financial services industry since graduating from University of Nebraska-Lincoln in 2014.
 He and his glory (Zoie) live in Sioux Falls, SD.
 God has blessed them with two wonderful children, Shepherd and Lucy.
-In his free time, he loves to read, compete, work on his house/yard, and dabble on his guitar.
+In his free time, he loves reading, competing, and dabbling on his guitar.